ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/metagenomics_preprocess.md

 Microbiomes are ubiquitous in the environment and play essential roles in every aspects of nature and life.
 Despite its importance, the research on the mcirobial community was severely limited because of the difficulty in cell culturing and separation.
 In recent years, more effort has been put in studying these microorganisms, facilitated by advances in technology, especially the sequencing technologies, and the significant decrease in the cost.

-In microbial studies, the three questions that one may try to answer are: who is there (taxonomy profiling), what do they do (functions), and how do they change.
-Five approaches can be used to answer these questions:metagenomics, metatranscriptomics, metaproteomics, microbial metabolomics, and image based cell activity studies.
-Metagenomics is a tool to provide taxonomy profiling.
-When shotgun sequencing is used, it can also provide the information on the potential functions of the microbial members.
-Metatranscriptomics is a tool that can not only provide the taxonomy information, but also what the microbes are doing/expressing.
-Metaprotomics and microbial metabolomics are mass spectrometry based tools to study the phenotypes of the microorganicsms on the molecular level.
-Image based cell activity studies apply stable/radioactive isotope labeling to visualize the activities of microbial cells.
-In this workshop, we are going to focus on the sequencing bases approaches: metagenomics and metatranscriptomics.
+There are five major areas in microbiom study, metagenomes, metatranscriptomes, metaproteome, microbial metabolomes, and image based cell activity studies.
+Each of these areas focuses on one aspect of the microbiome community and provides insights into the nature of the microbial communities.
+In this workshop, we are going to focus on only two areas: metagenomics and metatranscriptomics.

 ---